Live + Virtual Keynotes

 AI, Big Data, and Humanity: Risks and Opportunities

 Artificial Intelligence, operating on big data, opens a world of possibilities to improve how we work, play, learn, and take care of ourselves.
-This talk offers a cautionary tale of AI and data leading to unforeseen negative outcomes when harnessed by some of the largest companies in the world, and how a new crop of startups are using AI in a new way to foster human health and well being.
-Examples of applications include health care, assistive care, and mental health – and recent work using AI to help with the COVID-19 pandemic.
+What is the proper role of AI in relation to humanity?
+How do we build AI-driven systems that deliver outcomes we want while avoiding unintended consequences?
+In this thought-provoking talk, Tom lays out a clear ethical choice.
+The key lies in aligning the objective of the machine with human values: engineering the AI systems to augment and collaborate with us for the betterment of humanity.
 Drawing from his direct experience building planetary-scale AI and advising a new generation of Humanistic AI companies, Tom offers insights to entrepreneurs, investors, and policy makers navigating the high-stakes decisions of AI today.

 Colorful Lives: Photographic Stories from the Ocean